PradheepShrinivasan/PradheepShrinivasan.github.io/_posts/2015-12-3-UrlShortener_in_python_Part_1.md

 You must see the same output as you have seen earlier.

-With this we have completed installation of application on Flask.
+With this we have completed installation of application on Flask and hosted it on heroku.

+The heroku hosted site is [here](http://enigmatic-temple-7361.herokuapp.com)

 ## Reference: